dmckinnon/stereo/README.md

 When we have found the closest and second closest right-image features for a particular left-image feature, we take the ratio of their distances to the left-image feature to compare them.
 If DistanceToClosestRightImageFeature / DistanceToSecondClosestRightImageFeature < 0.8, this is considered a strong enough match, and we store these matching left and right features together.
 What is this ratio test?
 This was developed by Lowe, who also invented SIFT.
 His reasoning was that for this match to be considered strong, the feature closest in the descriptor space must be the closest feature by a clear bound - that is, it stands out and is obviously the closest, and not like "oh, it's a tiny bit closer than this other one".
 Mathematically, the closest feature should be less than 80 percent of the next closest feature.

 # Fundamental Matrix, or Essential Matrix
 Since we have a calibration, we're technically finding the [Essential matrix, but we can still find the Fundamental matrix](https://www.cc.gatech.edu/~afb/classes/CS4495-Fall2013/slides/CS4495-09-TwoViews-2.pdf).
 These matrices are basically fancy names for "the 3D transform from one camera to another".
 If we have two cameras, *C_0* and *C_1*, situated at two points in space looking at the same thing, then there exists some rigid-body transform that takes coordinates in the frame of *C_0* and puts them into the frame of *C_1*.
 A rigid-body transform is basically a rotation and a translation - or a slide.
 You can imagine sitting two ye olde-timey cameras on a table, pointing at, say, a wall nearby.
 They might be at some angle to each other.
 Grab one, turn it a bit, then slide it, and bam, it's in exactly the same position as the other, facing the same way (assuming these are magical cameras that can move through each other).
 That's what this matrix does.
-The __Essential Matrix__ takes points projected from a calibrated camera to the projective plane for another calibrated camera (that is, you need the camera calibration matrix).
+The __Essential Matrix__ takes 3D points from one camera frame, and puts them in the other's frame.
 The __Fundamental Matrix__ doesn't care about calibration, and takes points in the projective image plane for one camera to the projective image plane of the other camera.
+To convert between the two, you need the [intrinsic camera matrix](https://www.mathworks.com/help/vision/ug/camera-calibration.html).
+Basically what this matrix does is it converts 3D points into pixel points, or pixel points into 3D rays (since from a single pixel, you can't know the depth, so you have a depthless ray).
+If we have an essential matrix *E* for a camera pair, a fundamental matrix *F* for the same cameras, and calibration matrices (or intrinsic matrices) *K* and *K'*, then these relate by [*E* = (*K'* ^T) *F* *K*](https://en.wikipedia.org/wiki/Fundamental_matrix_(computer_vision)), where *K*^T means *K* transposed.

 We compute this with an algorithm called the [8-Point Algorithm](https://en.wikipedia.org/wiki/Eight-point_algorithm), designed by [Hartley](http://www.cs.cmu.edu/afs/andrew/scs/cs/15-463/f07/proj_final/www/amichals/fundamental.pdf) ([Here's another way of framing it](https://cs.adelaide.edu.au/~wojtek/papers/pami-nals2.pdf)).

-This algorithm works in a very similar way to how we find a homography between the images, except that we have a different equation.
+This algorithm works in a very similar way to how we [find a homography between the images](https://github.com/dmckinnon/stitch#finding-the-best-transform), except that we have a different equation.
 If we have corresponding points *x* and *x'* and fundamental matrix *F* then these relate by *x**F**x'* = __0__.
 Using this constraint we can form a system of linear equations for each element of *F*.
 Then we use our old friend, [SVD](https://en.wikipedia.org/wiki/Singular_value_decomposition) to compute a result for *F*.
-Note that the points *x* and *x'* should be normalised to have zero mean and standard deviation of 1 (I think) to remove the possibility of numerical error.
+Note that the points *x* and *x'* should be normalised to have zero mean and standard deviation of 1 to remove the possibility of numerical error.
 This can come from some points having values of 1000, or so, and others 0.1.
 An error of a half affects one point significantly more than the other, but shouldn't.

-Now, one extra thing to note here.
-For the data set I'm using, we get 3x4 projection matrices *P* that transform 2D homogeneous coordinates from the image, (*x*, *y*, 1) in normalised pixel space, to 3D homogenous coordinates in real-world space, (*X*, *Y*, *Z*, 1) - this is in the real world in the same coordinate system that the camera's location is in.

-What's up with this?
-How does this work?
-Well, basically *P* encodes all this data in one hit.
-We can write *P* = *K*[R|t] to say that *P* takes a homogeneous 3D vector, rotates and translates it (this is the R|t section), and then uses *K* to convert it to homgeneous 2D image coordinates.
-Hartley And Zisserman's supposedly magical book Multiple View Geometry does explain this on page 158, and the surrounding chapter, but my goodness that is a dense book.
-[Others do a better job](http://ksimek.github.io/2012/08/14/decompose/) of explaining, without the density.

 # Triangulation
-Once we have the Fundamental Matrix or Essential Matric we can triangulate the points.
-So triangulation is basically the idea of we have several known points *P_i*, and an unknown point *X*, and we know where *X* is relative to each *P_i*, so we use that to figure out our best approximation for *X*.
-I have a couple of ideas for this algorithm, and I'm going to try those before reading the literature, to see if I can figure it out.
+Once we have the Fundamental Matrix or Essential Matrix we can triangulate the points.
+So triangulation is basically the idea that we know where the same point is in each image, but not where it is in 3D space.
+But we can get the depthless ray for the point in each image space, and presumably, where those rays cross or somewhere near, is where the point is, and we can measure the depth along the ray and bam.

 #### First idea:
-We know that *X* lies on a ray from *C_i*, being camera *i*, through the point *P_i* in the image *i*.
+We know that the 3D point *X* lies on a ray from *C_i*, being camera *i*, through the point *P_i* in the image *i*.
 So if we have two images, from cameras *C_0* and *C_1*, and we know the transform from camera 0 to camera 1 (which we are given at the start or can compute), then surely we can just equate these two rays to find the point of intersection?

 Good guess, but no, I was wrong with this.
 They may not be perfectly equal (in an ideal world, they are, but this is obviously not ideal).
 So they may never have intersection.
 Next!